Resonant Snare Drumheads: Everything You Need To Know

 So what are the benefits of using one of these heads?
 5mil resonant snare drumheads can produce a big cracking sound, and can take a beating.
 They’re extremely durable, and are the best resonant snare head for heavy-hitting drummers and very loud environments.
 If this sounds like you, then you have some great options available:

 - Evans 500 Snare Side (warm sounding)

 - Remo Emperor Hazy Snare Side (slightly warmer than the Evans 500)

-- Remo Ambassador Black Suede Snare Side (very warm sounding, with a suede coating)
+- Remo Ambassador Black Suede Snare Side (very warm sounding, with a suede finish)

-Some important advice… Get a spare snare side head (now!)
+Some important advice… Get a spare snare side head!